 No more than 20 percent should be replaced since larger amounts could easily upset the balance of the koi pond.
 This is especially true if the replacement water is softer or contains high levels of chlorine or chloramines.
 It would also be advantageous to keep most of the rotting debris cleared from the bottom.
 Decaying fish and pond waste produce ammonia, methane and other toxins which can be fatal to the koi pond family.

 If you are adding water with a garden hose, it is best to adjust to low volume and a mist that sprays gently through the air before entering the pond.
 This will allow some of the chlorine to evaporate.
 If you add the water quickly, add a dechlorinating product to the koi pond to neutralize the chlorine and chloramines.
-Unless you are adding water to your koi pond by means of an electronic aquafill water leveling system, always use some type of a timer or alarm to remind you to turn off the water!
+Unless you are adding water to your koi pond by means of an electronic aquafil water leveling system, always use some type of a timer or alarm to remind you to turn off the water!
 If left unattended for an extended period of time, you could find your pond overflowing and your koi fish dying from chlorine poisoning.
 It happened to me… several hundred dollars worth!

 Happy koi, peace & joy.